Lou (2022 film)

-Lou is a 2022 American action thriller film directed by Anna Foerster.
+Lou is a 2022 American crime thriller film directed by Anna Foerster.
 The film stars Allison Janney, Jurnee Smollett, Logan Marshall-Green, Ridley Asha Bateman, and Matt Craven.

+As a massive storm rages on a remote Washington island, a young girl is kidnapped.
+Her mother Hannah works with her reclusive, next-door neighbor Lou to follow the kidnapper, and along the way they face many challenges and long-kept secrets are revealed.

-Lou was released on September 23, 2022, by Netflix, garnering mixed to positive reviews, praising Janney and criticizing the writing.
+Lou was released on September 23, 2022, by Netflix.
+The film received mixed reviews from critics, who praised Janney's performance but criticized the writing.

 Plot

-In 1986, on Orcas Island in Washington, Lou, a loner living with her dog Jax, goes to the village to buy some supplies.
-She talks to the sheriff about her arthritis and he tells her a copper bracelet could help her condition.
-A mother, Hannah, plays hide-and-seek with her young daughter, Vee, outside their home.
-Lou, her landlady, stops by on her way back home to say the rent is due the next day.
+In 1986, on Orcas Island in Washington, Lou is a loner living with her dog Jax, who goes to the village to buy some supplies.
+The sheriff talks to her about a copper bracelet that could help her arthritis, as it helped him.
+A mother, Hannah, plays hide-and-seek with her young daughter Vee outside their home.
+Her landlord Lou stops by on her way back home to remind her rent is due the next day.

-Expecting a large storm, Chris, Hannah's male friend, offers to bring supplies.
-On his way home, he picks up a hitchhiker who kills him in his van.
-The hitchhiker cuts power to Hannah's home and while she is outside trying to restore power, he kidnaps Vee and flees with her on foot.
+A large storm is predicted so Hannah's male friend Chris offers to buy supplies.
+It starts raining on his way home.
+He picks up a hitchhiker who kills him in his van.
+The hitchhiker then cuts power to Hannah's home.
+While she is outside trying to restore it, he kidnaps Vee and flees with her on foot.

 Hannah runs to Lou's house, interrupting her suicide attempt, and tells her that Vee is missing.
-Before they are able to leave, Lou's truck blows up due to a bomb set by the hitchhiker.
+Before they can leave, Lou's truck blows up due to a bomb set by the hitchhiker.
 Eventually, Hannah and Lou set off tracking him and Vee into the night during the storm.

-Hannah informs Lou that the hitchhiker is Vee's father, Philip, a former Green Beret and war criminal she thought was dead.
+Hannah informs Lou that the hitchhiker is Vee's father Philip, a former Green Beret and war criminal she thought was dead.
 Lou finds and kills Philip's friends on the way, clearly showing she is more than she appears to be.
 She explains to Hannah she is an ex-CIA field agent of 26 years.

 Lou and Hannah track Philip and Vee to the beach at Eagle Bay.
 Lou sends Hannah to radio for help, while she goes to confront Philip and rescue Vee.
 After a standoff, it is revealed Philip is actually Lou's son, who tracked them down after she turned him in and hid them for protection.
 It is also revealed that Lou abandoned him as a child to avoid blowing her undercover mission in Iran.
 Philip injures Lou and leaves with Vee, intending to kill all of them together.